MoonHyeJung/FLAIR/README.md

 ##### 3.3 Procedure and Hyperparameters
 The sequences of reproducibility are as follows
-1. Download and place the program source and data source from the Flair official site according to your configuration
+1. Download and place the program source and data source from the Flair official site according to our configuration
 2. create a Flair project at pyCharm and install the Flair-recommended version of the package by customizing the environment.
 3. install and configure CUDA for GPU use
 4. configure a pipeline to use training, inference, and metric calculation using flair-1-config.yaml